SX-9/nix-conf/README.md

 > [!NOTE]
 > 1. This repository does not include the wallpaper used in the screenshot.
-> 2. Some app themes are configured via account syncing (vscode, google-chrome, etc) and are not configured via home-manager. you have to configure them yourself.
+> 2. Some app themes are configured via account syncing (vscode, google-chrome, etc) and are not configured via home-manager.
+You have to configure them yourself.

 to enable swap: